dmiller2117/Kata14-Tigram/README.md

 Using the first chapter of Tom Swift and His Submarine Boat.
 You'll find this in the `src/main/resources` directory.

-To run via an IDE simply run the main class, TigramGenerator.
+To run via an IDE simply run the main class, `src/main/java/miller/dave/TigramGenerator.java`.
 To run via command line build the jar with Maven:
 `mvn package`
 Then run the following command: